 The drawing of the regular dodecahedron is much more easier by starting from the cube.

-Although is means to renounce the pleasure to handle the ruler and the compasses, you may prefer to achieve theses constructions using a software like Cabri-Geometer.
+Although is means to renounce the pleasure to handle the ruler and the compasses, you may achieve theses constructions using a geometric drawing software.

 Dessiner l'espace (in French) by Michel Rousselet (published by Archimède - 1995)